 Everyone is different and that's the part that makes all of this the hardest to figure out.
 My symptoms and my body are different than the next so how my body responds post-Covid is going to be different than you especially when it comes to running.

 The general rule is to wait 10 to 14 days after the day you experienced symptoms.
 So, if you began feeling sick on the 10th of the month and observed your final symptoms on the 20th, you should be able to resume regular activity without risk on the 1st to 4th of the following month.

 If you aren't there yet, you don't have to sit around doing nothing for that period of time.
 Try walking or a mild cycle to get your muscles moving but not your heart rate too high.
 Staying a little active can help with recovery.

 Take your time.
 Regardless if you were training for a 5K or just downloaded your new favorite 5K training plan, take your time you ease into it.

-Reduce the time or intensity by half.
+Running after covid should begin with a reduce time or intensity by half.
 If it looks to be too simple, that's a good sign.

 A good rule of thumb, if you used to run 3 miles every day, aim to start with a more chilled 1.5-mile jog.
 If that feels good, try a 2.0-mile run the next day.